ekorslin-berkeley/module_11/README.md

 The above bar graph reveals from our kaggle.com data, the primary drivers sought out by interested parties historically have been odometer readings & year of the car's origin.

 ![Odometer_influence_on_sell_price](odometer_vs._price.png)

+When plotted, we can see that historic sell prices of used car units show a negative correlation that reveals as odometer readings go up, the anticipated sell price goes down significantly.
+For these reasons, we as business anlaysts recommend our clients to first qualify an odometer reading value before agreeing to add any new used car units to their lot(s).